 Blissfield Elementary School has developed curriculum in the core content areas of mathematics, language arts, science, social studies, and the arts.
 These are reviewed on a regular basis and have been approved by the Blissfield Community School Board of Education.

 Spanning several years, the school has continually been involved with curriculum development, review, and alignment in all core curriculum areas.
 This is an on-going process with all elementary staff members involved.
-All core content areas have been aligned with the Michigan Curriculum Framework Standards and Benchmarks.
-Both the English/Language Arts and Mathematics content areas are also fully aligned with Michigan Grade Level Content Expectations (GLCE).
-New GLCEs are now ready for the content areas of science and social studies, and alignment processes will continue throughout the 2010-2011 school year.
-Through the district's K-12 curriculum review process, the K-5 mathematics program was thoroughly reviewed with new Saxon math materials purchased for all grade levels.
-The K-5 social studies program will thoroughly be reviewed during the 2010-2011 school year, with a proposal going to the District Professional Council in early March of 2011.
+All core content areas have been aligned with the Michigan Curriculum Framework Standards and Benchmarks and are also fully aligned with Michigan Grade Level Content Expectations (GLCE).
+Through the district's K-12 curriculum review process, the K-5 mathematics, social studies, science, English/language arts and physical education programs were thoroughly reviewed with new materials purchased for all grade levels.
+The K-5 fine arts program will thoroughly be reviewed during the 2013-2014 school year, with a proposal going to the District Professional Council in early March of 2014.

 Curriculum summaries are provided for parents of all students at Blissfield Elementary School.
 They are available during Open House and inform parents of the content their children will be learning during the school year.